Canto IV – The Valley

 Though his other works languish

-and wallow in the muse’s ether –
+and wallow in the printed ether –

-if ever he saw that novel
+if ever he saw that novel still clasped

-still splayed in countless hands,
+and splayed in countless hands,

-anxiously thumbing – perhaps
+anxiously thumbing and thumbing –

-he would have smiled, even when
+perhaps he would have smiled,

-he chilled and seized and knew,
+even when he chilled and seized

 Documentary photograph by James Ravilious for the Beaford Archive © Beaford Arts.